MirjamC/xml-workshop/_build/html/_sources/1_introduction_python.md

 The layout is managed through *markdown* (see [markdown syntax](https://www.markdownguide.org/basic-syntax/) for more information).

 The second main type of cell is the code cell.
 Code cells are used to write and execute code.
 In our case Python.
 When a code cell is run, Python will execute the code in the cell.
+More information about Python will follow in the next section.

 **To add:** screenshot code  cell